19 Super Easy yet Creative Milo Recipes for the Total Milo-Addict

 - Using a hand mixer, whip heavy cream for about 3 minutes till it’s creamy and airy

 - Add sweetened condensed milk, Milo powder, vanilla extract and a pinch of Salt and fold in the ingredients gently, careful not to mix them

 - Pour the mixture into an airtight container and freeze it overnight

-Milo Sandwiches are common breakfast item for kids, and for good reason.
+Milo Sandwiches are common breakfast items for kids- and for good reason.
 All you need is some bread, butter, condensed milk and Milo powder.
 Roti n Rice puts down a quick recipe for this classic taste that will never go wrong.
-The soft bread mixed with a bit of chewy, crunchy texture from the wet powder that melts into chocolatey goodness.
+The soft bread is mixed with a bit of chewy, crunchy texture from the wet powder that melts into chocolatey goodness.

 - Butter up 1 slice of the bread, and spread condensed milk on the other slice.

 - On the side with condensed milk, spread a tablespoon of Milo till it is fully covered.

 - Optional: cut the crust on all sides with a sharp knife.